Nexus-TYF/WBMatrix/README.md

 ---
 Upgrade history:<br>
 (2019/12/9)<br>
-1. Added: An invertible matrix is generated from an initialized matrix. (now just supports for 8/32bits operations)<br>
+1. Added: An invertible matrix is generated from an initialized matrix (now just supports for 8/32bits operations).<br>
 2. Fixed: Unifies the API.<br>
 3. Added: The adjustable generation times in inverse.h.<br>
 4. Added: Uses initinvbaseM(8/32)() function to generate an initialized invertible matrix and its trails are recorded in basetrailM(8/32).<br>